Networked Media Open Specifications

 Video sub-Flows

-For NDI Full Bandwidth the video sub-Flows media_type attribute MUST be video/raw.
+For NDI High Bandwidth the video sub-Flows media_type attribute MUST be video/raw.

 For NDI HX, HX2 and HX3 the video sub-Flows media_type attribute MUST be video/H264 or video/H265.